Ari-S-123/antivenom/README.md

 Built for "The Future of Agents" Hackathon (October 17, 2025)

+## TODO

+- More testing and bug fixing.
+- More automation.
+- More comprehensive web scraping.
+- Better UI/UX.

 ## 🏆 Sponsor Technologies

 - **Apify**: Threat intelligence gathering from GitHub/Reddit